Saint-Étienne: Sport

 The city's football club AS Saint-Étienne has won the Ligue 1 title a joint-record ten times, achieving most of their success in the 1970s.
 The British indie-dance band Saint Etienne named themselves after the club.

-Saint-Étienne has many sports stadiums, the largest being Stade Geoffroy-Guichard used for football and Stade Henri-Lux for athletics.
+Saint-Étienne has a number of sports stadiums, the largest being Stade Geoffroy-Guichard used for football and Stade Henri-Lux for athletics.
 St. Étienne was the capital of the French bicycle industry.
 The bicycle wheel manufacturer Mavic is based in the city and frame manufacturers Motobécane and Vitus are also based here.
 The city often hosts a stage of the Tour de France.

 Saint-Étienne resident Thierry Gueorgiou is a world champion in orienteering.
 The local rugby union team is CA Saint-Étienne Loire Sud Rugby.